joergschultzelutter/robotframework-remoterunner-ssl/README.md

                         Robot Framework log file name.
 Default value: remote_log.html --report-file ROBOT_REPORT_FILE
                         Robot Framework report file name.
+Default value: remote_report.html --always-upgrade-server-packages
+                        If your Robot Framework suite depends on external pip packages, always upgrade these packages on the remote XMLRPC server even if they are already installed.
+This is the equivalent to the server's 'always-upgrade-packages' option which allows you to control a forced update through the client.
-Default value: remote_report.html --debug               Run in debug mode.
-This will enable debug logging and does not cleanup the workspace directory on the remote machine after test execution
+  --debug               Run in debug mode.
+This will enable debug logging and does not cleanup the workspace directory
+                        on the remote machine after test execution
 ```